 \subsection{Efficiency}

-As shown in Table \ref{tab:efficency}, we compare the FLOPs and inference time between the vanilla model with \textsc{RoPE} method and \implname.
-We observe that \implname method is very lightweight, introducing only a $0.9\%$ increase in parameters while providing performance gains across many evaluation dimensions.
+Table \ref{tab:efficency} compares the FLOPs and inference time between the vanilla model with the \textsc{RoPE} method and \implname.
+We observe that the \implname method is very lightweight, introducing only a $0.9\%$ increase in parameters while providing performance gains across many evaluation dimensions.
 When running inference for RULER benchmark \cite{hsiehruler} within training context length, the time cost of \implname is comparable to that of the vanilla model.